Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows

 \subsection{Safety of Recursive Safe Monotone Flow}

 Here we discuss the safety properties of the recursive safe monotone flow.
-In general, even if the initial condition belongs to $\Cc$, i.e., $x(0) \in \Cc$, it is not guaranteed that solutions of the system \eqref{eq:recursive-smf} satisfy $x(t) \in \Cc$ for $t > 0$.
+In general, even if $x(0) \in \Cc$, it is not guaranteed that solutions of the system \eqref{eq:recursive-smf} satisfy $x(t) \in \Cc$ for $t > 0$.
 However, under appropriate conditions, we can show that the system is ``practically safe'', in the sense that $x(t)$ remains in a slightly expanded form of the original constraint set $\Cc$.

 \begin{theorem}\longthmtitle{Practical Safety of Recursive Safe Monotone Flow} Assume $F$ is $\mu$-strongly monotone and $\ell_F$ globally Lipschitz, and $\alpha$ satisfies \eqref{eq:contraction-bound}.
-Under Assumption~\ref{as:rmsf-stability} and $\beta$ chosen as in Lemma~\ref{lem:inner-contraction}, then for all $\epsilon > 0$, there exists $\delta > 0$ and $\tau^*$ such that, if $0< \tau < \tau^*$, any solution to~\eqref{eq:recursive-smf} with \begin{itemize} \item $x(0) \in \Cc$; \item $\norm{(u(0), v(0)) - \kappa(x(0))} \leq \delta$; \end{itemize} satisfies $x(t) \in \Cc_\epsilon$ for all $t \geq 0$, where $\Cc_\epsilon = \{ x \in \real^n \mid g(x) \leq \epsilon, \abs{h(x)} \leq \epsilon \}$. \end{theorem}
+Under Assumption~\ref{as:rmsf-stability} and $\sigma$ chosen as in Lemma~\ref{lem:inner-contraction}, then for all $\epsilon > 0$, there exists $\delta > 0$ and $\tau^*$ such that, if $0< \tau < \tau^*$, any solution to~\eqref{eq:recursive-smf} with \begin{itemize} \item $x(0) \in \Cc$; \item $\norm{(u(0), v(0)) - \kappa(x(0))} \leq \delta$; \end{itemize} satisfies $x(t) \in \Cc_\epsilon$ for all $t \geq 0$, where $\Cc_\epsilon = \{ x \in \real^n \mid g(x) \leq \epsilon, \abs{h(x)} \leq \epsilon \}$. \end{theorem}

 To prove Theorem~\ref{thm:approx-safety}, we rely on the notion of input-to-state safety.
 Consider the system

 This system can be interpreted as the safe monotone flow perturbed by a disturbance~$(e(t), d(t))$.
 The set~$\Cc$ is \emph{input-to-state safe} (ISSf) with respect to \eqref{eq:perturbed-smf}, with gain $\gamma$, if there exists a class $\Kc$ function $\gamma$ such that, if $\gamma(\norm{(e, d)}_\infty) < \epsilon$, then $\Cc_\epsilon$ is forward invariant under~\eqref{eq:perturbed-smf}.
 This notion of input-to-state safety is a slight generalization of the standard definition, cf.~\cite{SK-ADA:18}, to the case where the safe set is parameterized by multiple equality and inequality constraints.
 We show next that~\eqref{eq:perturbed-smf} is ISSf.